Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Final results from the chiral-continuum-finite-volume fits

-Three systematic uncertainties are estimated as half the spresd in the data in Table~\ref{tab:gASTfinal}: for renormalization we take half the difference between the ${\rm Z}_1$ and ${\rm Z}_2$ values, ie, 0.02.
-The spread in results between the strategies that include the $N\pi$ state when removing ESC gives 0.04.
-For finite volume corrections we take half the difference, 0.02, between the CC and CCFV fit values even though the central value is obtained keeping data with $M_\pi L > 4$.
-In all these averages and error estimates, we do not consider the dipole fit values since they miss the lowest $Q^2$ point on the $M_\pi \approx 170$~MeV ensembles.
+Three systematic uncertainties, summarized in Eq.~\eqref{eq:finalcharges}, are added to the above estimate.
+These are taken to be half the spread in the data in Table~\ref{tab:gASTfinal} as follows: For renormalization it is half the difference between the ${\rm Z}_1$ and ${\rm Z}_2$ values, i.e., 0.02.
+Half the spread in results between the strategies that include the $N\pi$ state when removing ESC gives 0.04.
+For finite volume corrections, half the difference between the CC and CCFV fit values gives 0.02.
+In all these averages and error estimates, we do not consider the dipole fit values since these fits miss the lowest $Q^2$ point on the $M_\pi \approx 170$~MeV ensembles.
 This is illustrated in the right panels in Fig.~\ref{fig:GAcompQ2}.\looseness-1